SpVgg Bayreuth: 1945 to 1963

-1963 to present
+1963 to 2013

 After the formation of the Bundesliga in 1963, Bayreuth played as a third division team until 1969.
 Another Amateurliga championship meant promotion to the second tier once more, now the Regionalliga Süd.
 It proved a short stay and SpVgg was narrowly relegated, losing a decider to ESV Ingolstadt 5–2 after finishing on equal points.

 Back in the Bayernliga, the club won an undisputed championship, losing only two out of their 34 games, 15 points clear of the second-placed Wacker München.
 After another difficult first year in the second division, the club established itself in the league, coming fourth in 1973 and fifth in 1974, results that proved enough to qualify for the new 2.
 Bundesliga Süd.

 The club did quite well in the new league and they came close to moving up to the Bundesliga in 1979 after a second-place finish in 2.
 Bundesliga Süd (the southern division of 2.
 Bundesliga), but lost in the promotion round 1–1 and 1–2 to Bayer Uerdingen.
 It managed to qualify for the new single-division 2.
 Bundesliga in 1981, too, but the first season in this league was very disappointing and the team was relegated to the Oberliga in 1982, having come last.

 The team became a top-side in the Oberliga but took until 1985 to take out the league title again and returned to the second division.